webaverse/docs/docs/user-guides/4-multiplayer.md

 The Webaverse has multiplayer support.
 This is in the form of individual XRPackages that implement multiplayer however they want, using some information that the XRPackage system provides to them.

-If you want to use multiplayer in your world, you'll need to import a Hubs or multiplayer package.
-An example of this is <a href="https://github.com/webaverse/multiplayer" target="_blank" rel="noopener noreferrer">the Webaverse `multiplayer`</a> package.
+An example of a multiplayer package that can be imported into your world is <a href="https://github.com/webaverse/multiplayer" target="_blank" rel="noopener noreferrer">the Webaverse `multiplayer`</a> package.

 Once you add a multiplayer package such as the Webaverse multiplayer one, you will be able to interact with objects such as avatars cross-device with multiple users.
 Bare in mind that different packages will have their own system of connecting to peers, for example the Webaverse multiplayer package connects to "rooms" using a room code, which all players will need to have!